tarot0410/SECANT/README.md

     clusterLbl_np_0 = pd.read_csv("./simulated_data/clusterLbl_np_0.csv",header=None,squeeze=True)
     clusterLbl_np_1 = pd.read_csv("./simulated_data/clusterLbl_np_1.csv",header=None,squeeze=True)

-Here, data0 can be viewed as the RNA-seq data from CITE-seq, and data1 can be viewed as the optional single cell RNA-seq data. cls_np_0 is the xxx, and cls_np is the xxxxx. clusterLbl_np_0 is xxxx.
+Here, data0 can be viewed as the RNA-seq data from CITE-seq, and data1 can be viewed as the optional single cell RNA-seq data. cls_np_0 is the xxx, and cls_np is the xxxxx. clusterLbl_np_0 is the true label xxxxxx.

 Next, convert the datasets format for SECANT: